Juri-N-code/twitch-test-project/README.md

 This is a test assignment demonstrating an end-to-end mobile user flow on Twitch using Python, Playwright, and Pytest.
 The test searches for a Starcraft streamer, opens live video and captures a screenshot.
 The project follows the Page Object Model (POM), stores run artifacts (traces and screenshots).
-Includes a custom @step decorator for structured logging and optional Allure integration.

 **TODO:** Improve configu ration management to support multiple browsers and devices, for instance with command line parameters (pytest --browser=firefox --device="iPhone 12"),